jo-inge-arnes/simplehunts/README.md

 Code reading tip:

-A good place to start examining the code is by reading the java class in simplehunts/learning/src/main/java/jar005/simplehunts/algorithm/Learner.class
+A good place to start reading code is the [Learner class](learning/src/main/java/jar005/simplehunts/algorithm/Learner.java)

 Requirements to build the project: